AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/filter-information-wf-goals.md

    >
    >Displaying items that are hidden by filters is not possible in the Graphs and Pulse sections.

-1. Click  `Reapply filter` to apply the filter and omit the items you displayed in the previous step.
+1. Click&nbsp;**Reapply filter** to apply the filter and omit the items you displayed in the previous step.

 &nbsp;